marshjaja/Living-data/README.md

 ## Introduction

 Welcome to Living Data!
-This platform is designed to help users find rental properties in their desired area while also providing information about local crime rates.
-Built with React, this application offers a user-friendly interface for seamless property exploration and informed decision-making.
+Our platform is meticulously crafted to assist users in discovering rental properties within their preferred locale, all while delivering valuable insights into local crime rates.
+Developed with the power of React, this application boasts a user-friendly interface, ensuring a seamless journey through property exploration and facilitating well-informed decision-making.

 ## Features